didip/shawty/README.md

 ### Can I use it in production?

-You may want to handle the errors better before using it in production.

-To scale out beyond 1 server, you can put the data in NFS/Ceph/Gluster.
+You need to implement a storage that can scale beyond one application server.

 ### Why?